Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 Stirling PDF offers Server and Enterprise paid plans.
 These provide the same great software with added features, streamlined license management, and support options.

+> This page covers **self-hosted** Server and Enterprise licensing (a flat-rate or per-seat license key, no credits).
+Stirling Cloud is a separate, credit-based offering - see [Modes](./Modes-and-Licensing.md) for how the deployment modes compare.

 ## Available Plans

 ### Free Plan